ift-gftc/doc.gftc/source/aquaculture-events/brood-stock.md

 title: Broodstock / Hatching
 ---

-Larvae producted at a hatchery that will be used to stock aquaculture facilities are traced using an `object` `add` event to indicate the Hatchery they were procuded at and then used in the traceability of full-grown harvested products from aquaculture facilities.
-For larvae produced in an hatchery, we will use the *business step* `urn:gdst:bizStep:hatching` with the disposition `active`.
-This event is not used for tracing larvae harvested from the wild.
+Larvae grown at a hatchery to be stocked in aquaculture facilities are commissioned using an `object` `add` event.
+These objects (i.e. larvae or other immature progeny) along with feed inputs begin the aquaculture traceability towards full-grown harvested products.
+For larvae produced in a hatchery, we will use the *business step* `urn:gdst:bizStep:hatching` with the disposition `active`.

+Note: This event is not used for tracing larvae harvested from the wild.

 ## Example #1